fmido88/moodle-enrol_wallet/README.md

     * Update the password automatically when updated in moodle.
     * Updating another user data not available yet in current version.

+28. (NEW) Adding availability restrictions to enrollment instances.
+    * Use availability restriction plugins to restrict enrolment.

 # Wallet block #

 Also you can install block_wallet to display the balance for the user.